IIIF/api/source/presentation/4.0/model.md

 ### start
 {: #start}

 A Container, or part of a Container, which the client _SHOULD_ show on initialization for the resource that has the `start` property.
-The reference to part of a Container is handled in the same way that Ranges reference parts of Containers by using either its URI, a URI with a fragment specifier, or a SpecificResource with a Selector.
+The reference to part of a Container is handled in the same way that Ranges reference parts of Containers by using either its URI, a URI with a fragment specifier, or a Specific Resource with a Selector.
 This property allows the client to begin with the first Container that contains interesting content rather than requiring the user to manually navigate to find it.

 If the resource with the `start` property is a Collection, then the Container (or SpecificResource) _MUST_ have the `partOf` property referring to the Manifest that it is part of, such that the client can retrieve it.